stefanhans/thoughts-about-contexting-talk/PITCHME.md

 ---

+### The Magic Network Of Everything

+... the internet ...

+---

 ### 🙃 Switch your perspective 🙃

 You have defined what you want <br> to represent as a binary hierarchy  <br> and what you want to do with it.